PabloCatalan/pablocatalan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.uc3m.es/'>Department of Mathematics, Universidad Carlos III de Madrid</a>.
+subtitle: <a href='https://www.uc3m.es/'> Department of Mathematics, Universidad Carlos III de Madrid</a>.

 profile:
   align: right